 - Contacts or follow-up with the contractor to explain the process, answer questions and revise the contractor’s bid

-- Research municipal building permit requirements and fees
+- Researches municipal building permit requirements and fees

-- Determine if the project is feasible given the condition, required work and loan approval amount
+- Determines if the project is feasible given the condition, required work and loan approval amount

 - Facilitates contractor bidding, if requested for an additional fee

-- Coordinate with general contractor to prepare detailed labor, materials and quantity construction estimates within HUD specified cost categories for the loan to close
+- Coordinates with general contractor to prepare detailed labor, materials and quantity construction estimates within HUD specified cost categories for the loan to close

-- Deliver the lender package and work write up to the loan officer or underwriter, contractor and borrower
+- Delivers the lender package and work write up to the loan officer or underwriter, contractor and borrower

-- Follow up and resolves any issues directly with the underwriter to ensure the loan closes on time
+- Follows up and resolves any issues directly with the underwriter to ensure the loan closes on time

 Choosing a Contractor

 The borrower will then invite bids from contractors to complete the work listed in the consultant write-up.
 Before you proceed with the contractor bid process, make sure your 203k lender agrees to it.
-Most active 203k lenders may have pre-screened list of eligible contractors and they may stipulate that the work is done through one of them.
-If not, they may have a set of requirements for a contractor handling the rehab work.
+Most active 203k lenders may have a pre-screened list of eligible contractors and they may require that the work is done by one of them.
+If not, they may have a set of requirements for a contractor handling the renovation work.
 It is highly advisable to work with a contractor who is aware of the 203k guidelines and understand the steps involved in it.
-If you are going to be working with a new contractor who has no prior experience, make them understand the draw process and the work completion schedule as determined by the 203k consultant in the write-up package.
+Make sure any new, inexperienced contractors you want to work with understand the draw process and the work completion schedule.

 All contractors are required to be licensed, insured and in most cases obtained EPA Lead Safe certification.
 The Lead Safe certification is required where paint on a building older than 1978 is being disturbed.